stevefrenzel/mars-rover-picture-search/README.md

 ## 3. Structure

-By now it is very simple, only three components:
+By now it is very simple, only three components so far:

 -   Title.js
 -   Form.js